Sunday, May 5, 2019

 Here is where Vito encounters the Mafia, or The Black Hand, in the form of Don Fanucci (Gastone Moschin), who stands up, blocking the girl from Vito’s friend’s view.
 He first calls the man a bum and tells him to sit.
 When Fanucci turns around, and Vito’s friend sees who it is, he is afraid and apologetic.
 When Fanucci walks out he passes the camera like a looming, dark presence, eclipsing others.
 Vito and his pal go around the back of the theater to see the actress, but Fanucci is threatening the owner of the theater and the actress, who is his daughter.
 Vito’s friend cowers, not willing to try to rescue the woman, and says they must leave.
 Vito holds his ground, seemingly not afraid, which foreshadows how he will be able to deal with the Mafia in the future.
 Vito says he doesn’t understand why Fanucci intimidates other Italians.
 But, his friend says that everybody pays Fanucci in the neighborhood for protection, supposedly since immigrants were discriminated against and did not always find equal treatment under the law.
 But, in the end, they paid so they wouldn’t be harmed by their so-called protectors.

 Vito is preoccupied with what he saw at the theater, but will not discuss his feelings with his wife, which sets a pattern of keeping wives in the dark about their husband’s thoughts.
 As the couple eats, the young Clemenza (Bruno Kirby) calls into Vito’s window from another apartment.
 (The name "Clemenza" is an ironic one since it suggests "clemency").
 He gives Vito a package to hide.
 Vito takes it, and finds guns inside.
+He does this behind the closed door of the bathroom, excluding his wife from what is going on.
 Later, when Clemenza asks if he peeked at the contents, Vito says he is not interested in things that don’t concern him.
 He is being deceptive, a tactic needed later when he is part of the criminal world.
 Also, he wants to show that he can be trusted with a secret.
 Vito does not seek the gangster life, but seems to be drawn into it by what occurs around him.
 When Clemenza acts like a friend of his is giving Vito a beautiful rug, it is obvious that they are breaking into a private home of a prosperous person to get the “gift.”
 The lesson learned here by Vito is that if playing by society’s rules gets one nowhere, laws must be broken in order to get ahead.
 Also, Clemenza says he knows how to repay a favor, which binds people to each other, and is a tenet in the criminal world, and, for that matter, in business and politics.

 Vito works at the store owned by the father of the friend who took him to the theater.
 Fanucci visits the store where Vito works, and his friend says the Mafia man is now exploiting the citizens more, asking for twice as much in protection money.
 Fanucci gets Vito fired because he wants Vito’s boss to hire his nephew, which means that he must let Vito go.
 The owner tries to give Vito food, but Vito realizes that it is not the shop owner’s fault, and refuses the gift.
 He tells the man that he always treated Vito well, and he will remember that.
 Later, as is shown in the first film, the exchange of favors, but outside the confines of the law, is the foundation on which the gangster families became powerful.